kakashidinho/metalangle/README.md

 to continue operate on Apple platforms by translating OpenGL ES draw calls to Metal draw calls under the hood.

 ### Current Metal backend implementation status
+- MetalANGLE is being migrated into official ANGLE repo.
+So this repo might not get updated for a while.
 - Almost all basic samples has been tested to work fine.
 - Not all ANGLE tests passed yet.
 - No `GL_TRIANGLE_FAN` & `GL_LINE_LOOP` support in draw calls yet.